fattah247/UpTimePulse/README.md

 - Start Docker Desktop; reset Docker env with `eval $(minikube docker-env -u)` when needed.
 - Build the image inside Minikube (`eval $(minikube -p minikube docker-env)` + `docker build ...`).
 - Use repo root for `helm install uptimepulse ./charts/uptimepulse`.
+- Fix template quoting by using single-quoted strings (avoid `\"` in Helm templates).
 - Start Minikube and select the right context (`minikube start`, `kubectl config use-context minikube`).
 - The metrics parser in `services/api-gateway/main.py` was too strict (expected unlabeled counters).
 Fix by reading label values like `target="..."` and summing `ping_success_total{target="..."}` and `ping_failure_total{target="..."}` per target.
 - Update Dockerfile to include `go.sum` and use the correct Go version.